solomonjdavid001/Alexa-Multi-Skill-Integration/README.md

 # Alexa-Multi-Skill-Integration

-A TypeScript-based Alexa skill project that demonstrates the integration of multiple skills (Custom + Smart-Home Skills), currently featuring a Joke skill that fetches and tells jokes using the JokeAPI. 🚀
+A TypeScript-based Alexa skill project that demonstrates the integration of multiple skills (Custom + Smart-Home Skills), currently featuring:

+- A **Joke skill** that fetches and tells jokes using the JokeAPI.
+- A **Smart-Home skill** to control a light bulb by turning it on and off. 🚀

 ---